averygoodplanet/budget_app/README.md

 This is my back-end project for the Nashville Software School, allowing users to login into the website and create, update and save simple budgets in US currency.
+I chose this project because I knew that I wanted to create a CRUD app, and I wanted to apply it a practical, down-to-earth problem.

 Technologies/Skills Demonstrated
 ---------------------------